esilgard/argos_nlp/README.txt

 nlp_engine.py
 	the primary script for the natural language processing engine.  it requires a set of flagged command line arguments, as well as the command_line_flag file which gives their mappings, and input document(s)
 (for not this is a tab delimited file in the format of the Amalga Import OBX table)

+__init__.py
+	required for module imports

+fhcrc_pathology
+	directory of modules for processing pathology reports